St. John the Apostle’s Ministries, Organizations & Activities

 For School related organizations please call 1-732-388-1360

-This is a ministry open to boys and girls in the third grade or older, and men and women of all ages.
-Children starting in third grade participate in the altar server “shadow” program, learning from senior altar servers.
-Altar servers assist the priest or deacon at the various liturgies of the church.
+This is a ministry open to boys and girls in the fifth grade or older, and men and women of all ages.
+It involves assisting the priest or deacon at the various liturgies of the church.
 These include Sunday or daily Mass, funerals, weddings, Exposition, Benediction, processions, Stations of the Cross, and other prayer services of the church.
 Training for this ministry occurs at different intervals throughout the year.

-Bereavement Group Deacon Michael York, Glenn Kanapski & Ken Goldstein
+Bereavement Group Deacon Michael York & Ken Goldstein

 Overwhelmed by the pain of grief and loss through the death of a loved one?
 St. John’s Bereavement Support Group will walk with you on your journey.
 Call Deacon Mike York at 732-388-1253 for meeting times (all calls are confidential)